Solo Travel in Norway

 Norway itinerary: 7 days – Oslo (3 nights, Bergen (2 nights), Flam (2 nights).

 Norway itinerary: 10 days – Oslo (4 nights), Trondhiem (3 nights), Tromso (3 nights) flying in-between.

 Oslo (3 nights) – 7 hour train to Bergen (2 nights), 2.5 hour train and bus to Flam (2 nights), 10 hour bus and ferry to Geiranger (2 nights), 6.5 hour bus and train to Trondheim (2 nights), 3.5 hour flight to Tromso (3 nights).

 Oslo, Lillehammer, Geirangerfjord, Jostedal Glacier, Fjaerland, Sognefjord, Naeroyfjord, Bergen, Hardangerfjord, Latefoss Waterfall, and Telemark.

-The best opportunities to see the Northern Lights are between October and March to see this amazing phenomena.
+The best opportunities to see the Norway Northern Lights are between October and March to see this amazing phenomena, and one of the best things to do in Norway in March.
 If you visit in the Norway summer don’t be deceived with warm temperatures during the day as they can still drop at night.
 Take a coat and wrap up warm no matter what the season.